 - Basic hospital cover

-Top cover must cover all the services where Medicare pays a benefit, whereas medium and basic cover will have some exclusions and restrictions.
-Public cover offers only minimum benefits in public hospitals.
+Gold cover must cover all the services where Medicare pays a benefit, whereas silver and bronze cover will have some exclusions and restrictions.
+Basic cover offers only minimum benefits in public hospitals.

-As a general rule, top cover costs more than medium cover, and medium cover costs more than basic cover.
-The age-old rule of you get what you pay for applies, so although top cover costs more, you’re covered for more things.
-On medium and basic cover, the exclusions and restrictions vary from fund to fund and from cover to cover.
+As a general rule, gold cover costs more than silver cover, and silver cover costs more than bronze cover.
+The age-old rule of you get what you pay for applies, so although gold cover costs more, you’re covered for more things.
+On silver and bronze cover, the exclusions and restrictions vary from fund to fund and from cover to cover.
 The trick is to understand what you need from your health insurance now and in the future, then arrange cover that meets those needs.